LOOSE-LIPS/loose-lips-2.0/src/routes/blog/still-woozy-at-dingwalls-camden-130519/index.md

 banner:
   - imported/still-woozy-at-dingwalls-camden-130519/image843.jpeg
 description: >-
-  We walk and talk and smoke along Regent&rsquo;s Canal, appreciating the sunshine that&rsquo;s been tickling us all day through our respective windows.
-  M points to a swinging rounded chair on an adjacent 5th floor balcony, they&rsquo;d love to have it in our flat.
-H &#8211; who doesn&rsquo;t live with us but is over a lot, [...]Read More...
+  We walk and talk and smoke along Regent’s Canal, appreciating the sunshine that’s been tickling us all day through our respective windows.
+M points to a swinging rounded chair on an adjacent 5th floor balcony, they’d love to have it in our flat.
+H – who doesn’t live with us but is over a lot, [...]Read More...
 published: true
 tags: event-review
 featured: false